 - What’s the cost of the software?

-If you answer all of the above before choosing the software/hardware that you want to implement, you can be a lot more confident that the changes you are making are for the better and for the long term.
+If you answer all of the above before choosing your software/hardware, you can be a lot more confident that the changes you are making are for the better and for the long term.

-As Steph Merrill, owner of SAS Accounting Solutions found the software subscriptions need to be offset against the saving in paper and equipment costs.
+As Steph Merrill, owner of SAS Accounting Solutions found, software subscriptions need to be offset against the saving in paper and equipment costs.

 To help with your software and hardware selection, we asked many successful accountants, business owners, and professionals what tools have been instrumental in their transition to paperless.
 Here is a list of the ones that were deemed essential: